axmanmuscle/axmanmuscle.github.io/_posts/2023-05-15-trueskill-pt-1.md

 ---
 title: "TrueSkill pt.
-1"
-date: 2023-05-15T15:00:00-06:00
+1: Introduction"
+last_modified_at: 2023-05-30
 categories:
-  - blog
-  - math
   - trueskill
 tags:
-  - Jekyll
-  - update
   - trueskill
+  - math
 ---

-This is a technical post about the algorithm TrueSkill.
-You can see the source code [here](https://github.com/axmanmuscle/trueskill).
+This is an introductory post about the algorithm TrueSkill.
+You can see my source code [here](https://github.com/axmanmuscle/trueskill).
+You can also read the [the original paper](https://www.microsoft.com/en-us/research/wp-content/uploads/2007/01/NIPS2006_0688.pdf).

-## Introduction
-Trueskill is a Bayesian skill rating system developed by Bungie and Microsoft for Xbox live.
-It was developed because the Elo algorithm (commonly known in chess) was insufficient for the types of rating computations that are needed for matchmaking in online video games.
-Elo takes a nice update approach based on the difference between the two players' Elo ratings going into the match.

 ## Elo